ThijsTerporten/Climbing-Traveller/README.md

 This was fixed easily by adding some more bootstrap classes to each respective `col`-class

-Running my code in lighthouse I was able to see the performance, accessibillity, best practices and SEO of the website.
-The overall score of each of the pages can be found here:

 Using lighthouse I was able to optimise the performance of the website given my current knowledge.
-(Some performance enhancements require JavaScript: Creating responsive images)
+(Some performance enhancements require JavaScript: lazy loading of images on the gear page.)
-I was made aware that when using target="_blank" links I should include rel="noopener noreffer" as well to prevent the JavaScript function window.opener from stealing data from my website by running the exact same process.
-Whereas noreffer ensures the target website can't see where the referral is coming from.
+I was made aware that when using `target="_blank"` links I should include `rel="noopener noreffer"` as well to prevent the JavaScript function `window.opener` from stealing data from my website by running the exact same process.
+Whereas `noreffer` ensures the target website can't see where the referral is coming from.

 Furthermore lighthouse made me notice that I didn't reserve any space for my `img` elements which could affect website performance in a negative way.